Performance and Scalability

 CPU and memory

 Since the sidecar proxy performs additional work on the data path, it consumes CPU and memory.
-As of Istio 1.7, a proxy consumes about 0.5 vCPU per 1000 requests per second.
+In Istio 1.13, a proxy consumes about 0.5 vCPU per 1000 requests per second.

 The memory consumption of the proxy depends on the total configuration state the proxy holds.
 A large number of listeners, clusters, and routes can increase memory usage.
-Istio 1.1 introduced namespace isolation to limit the scope of the configuration sent to a proxy.
-In a large namespace, the proxy consumes approximately 50 MB of memory.
+In a large namespace with namespace isolation enabled, the proxy consumes approximately 50 MB of memory.

 Since the proxy normally doesn’t buffer the data passing through, request rate doesn’t affect the memory consumption.

 Since Istio injects a sidecar proxy on the data path, latency is an important consideration.
-Istio adds an authentication filter and a telemetry filter and a metadata exchange filter to the proxy.
-Every additional filter adds to the path length inside the proxy and affects latency.
+Every feature Istio adds also adds to the path length inside the proxy and potentially affects latency.

 The Envoy proxy collects raw telemetry data after a response is sent to the client.
 The time spent collecting raw telemetry for a request does not contribute to the total time taken to complete that request.
 However, since the worker is busy handling the request, the worker won’t start handling the next request immediately.
 This process adds to the queue wait time of the next request and affects average and tail latencies.
 The actual tail latency depends on the traffic pattern.